eduardostuart/pi-vinyl-record-player/README.md

 # "Vinyl" Record Player

-🎶 Vinyl Record Player is a just for fun project that I made to play music on my Google Home devices using RFID tags.
+🎶 Vinyl Record Player is a just-for-fun project I made to play music using RFID tags on my Google Home device.
 The idea is to simulate a record player; don't take it too seriously.

 I'm using a Raspberry Pi 3 B.

 ## How it works

 1. The music catalog is defined on `config.toml` file.
 See [config.toml.example](./config.toml.example) for an example.
-2. When someone places a RFID tag on the reader, the music will play on the Google Home device.
+2. When someone places an RFID tag on the reader, the music will play on the Google Home device.

 Use the command `python discovery.py` to find your device information.